-regulator.
-For example, the regulatory body may require the use of more detailed and site specific habit data for assessments carried out for certain types of facilities or at later stages in the (regulatory) authorization process.
+5.31.
+The characteristics of the representative person should be defined by the applicant according to the national regulations and through a systematic review process involving the regulator.
+For example, the regulatory body may require the use of more detailed and site specific habit data for assessments carried out for certain types of facilities or at later stages in the authorization process.

-5.30.
+5.32.
 Habit data of the representative person should be habits typical of the population living in the region where the facility is located or of the country at large.
 Habit data used in an assessment can be obtained from statistics collected at national, regional or international level or, where possible, from surveys carried out at or near the location where the facility will operate.
 Habit data include, for example, consumption rates of food and drinking water and inhalation rates.
-Important characteristics when assessing doses to the representative person is the assumed location (e.g. distance and direction from the point of release), where they live, obtain their food, and the fraction of the food consumed that is of local origin, occupancy times (time spent at different locations) and time spent outdoors and indoors.
+Important characteristics when assessing doses to the representative person are the assumed location (e.g. distance and direction from the point of release), where representative person lives, obtains food, the fraction of the food consumed that is of local or regional origin, occupancy times at different locations) and time spent outdoors and indoors.

-5.31.
+5.33.
 Account should be taken of factors reducing the level of exposure where people live, such as the degree of shielding or filtering offered by the buildings assumed to be inhabited.
-The position of the representative person can be based on an actual or a postulated person or group of persons in a conservative location from the point of view of the exposure (e.g. close to the fence or in the regions where the highest deposition of radionuclides in the ground can be expected).
+The position of the representative person can be based on an actual or a postulated person or group of persons in a conservative location from the point of view of the exposure (i.e. close to the fence or in the regions where the highest deposition of radionuclides in the ground can be expected).